Challenging our stories

 🤔 How does this actually work at a detailed level?

-Consider the belief (story) that some people can receive messages from the dead.
-To evaluate this belief, we need to explore what would be required for this process to work effectively and credibly.
+For example, consider the belief that some people can receive messages from the dead.
+To evaluate this belief, we need to look at what would need to happen for this process to work in a way that’s effective and credible.

 References